Hi, I’m Liam McLoughlin, and for all my sins, I’m a political researcher.

 I am also interested in research that looks into everyday political communication within online communities such as Twitter, Reddit or Discord.
 And the use of social media by state institutions, such as The Houses of Parliament, in the promotion of their work to citizens.
 If you asked me to summarise my research area into five key research areas, I’d probably go with (but not limited to) Political Communication; Social Media; MPs & Parliament; Social News; & Representation.

 I’m also more than aware that academic research best benefits society when it’s read by more than the academic bubble.
 Hence the blog, but also some of my media appearances.
-I’ve spoken about my research to the NewStateman, New Scientist, Hits Radio, and GP.SE.
+I’ve spoken about my research to a range of authoritative titles including the BBC, CBS, NewStateman, &New Scientist.
 In addition, I have also written multiple articles on The Conversation.
-I’m occasionally also on BBC 5Live’s Question Time Extra time, making five appearances on the show so far as an in-studio commentator (or Extra Timer).
-If you’re a journalist or producer, I’m more than available for interviews or to provide a comment on your article … just sayin’.

 Publications